Emergency Dental Care in Sterling Heights, MI

 - Knocked-out teeth

 Severely damaged teeth can be extremely painful, especially when the inner layer of the tooth called the dentin is exposed.
-If you’ve damaged your tooth, you’ll want to contact our office immediately to prevent the risk of infection.
-We may suggest a composite filling, dental crown, or root canal treatment to restore your oral health and alleviate your pain.
+If you’ve damaged your tooth, you’ll want to contact our dental office immediately to prevent the risk of infection.
+We may suggest a composite filling, dental crown, or root canal treatment to restore your oral health and alleviate pain.

 Same-Day Emergency Dental Care

-More often than not, dental emergencies mean that the health of your tooth is at risk.
-When this is the case, seeking dental treatment right away is vital to minimizing long-term damage, tooth pain, and the risk of permanently losing the tooth.
+At Sterling Heights Dentistry, we understand that dental emergencies often put the health of your tooth at risk.
+Seeking treatment right away is vital to minimizing long-term damage, tooth pain, and the risk of permanently losing the tooth.
 Our dentist leaves room in their schedule each day to accommodate dental emergency walk-ins.

 We believe you should never have to sit in pain or spend precious time searching for a dental office that can squeeze you in.
-If you’re unsure whether or not your dental issues require immediate attention, don’t hesitate to contact our office and explain your symptoms to one of our knowledgeable team members.
+If you’re unsure whether or not your dental issues require immediate attention, don’t hesitate to call our Sterling Heights office and explain your symptoms to one of our team members.
 We’ll help you determine if your case is emergent or if it can wait for a regular appointment.

-Emergency Dental Care & Your Budget
+The Cost of Emergency Dental Care

 Frequently Asked Questions

-We understand that accidents happen, however some emergencies can be prevented by following a few tips, including:
+We understand that accidents happen, however, some emergencies can be prevented by following a few tips, including:

 - Wear a mouthguard when participating in sports activities to help prevent possible damage to your teeth and gums.